yuninxia/HPCToolkit/doc/src/users/faq.md

 ## Graphical User Interface Issues

+### `hpcviewer` fails to launch

+`hpcviewer` saves settings from your preferences.
+Typically, this information is recorded in `$HOME/.hpctoolkit/hpcviewer`.
+Often, removing this directory and relaunching `hpcviewer` will solve this problem.
+A future version of `hpcviewer` will tag recorded state with a version number, gracefully fail, and alert you to the mismatch.
+With this approach, you will have a choice to use a version of `hpcviewer` that matches your saved state or remove the saved state so that you can use a different version of `hpcviewer`.

 ### Fail to run `hpcviewer`: executable launcher was unable to locate its companion shared library

 Although this error mostly incurrs on Windows platform, but it can happen in other environment.
-The cause of this issue is that the permission of one of Eclipse launcher library (org.eclipse.equinox.launcher.\*) is too restricted.
+The cause of this issue is that the permission of one of Eclipse launcher library (org.eclipse.equinox.launcher.*) is too restricted.
 To fix this, set the permission of the library to 0755, and launch again the viewer.

 ### Launching `hpcviewer` is very slow on Windows